Esri/serlio/README.md

    MAYA_SCRIPT_PATH=$PLUGINDIR/scripts
    XBMLANGPATH=$PLUGINDIR/icons/%B
    ```
-1. Start Maya (Note: you may want to start maya from a shell to see the serlio log output).
+1. Start Maya (Note: you may want to start Maya from a shell to see the Serlio log output).
 1. Open the plugin manager: "Windows" > "Settings/Preferences" > "Plug-in Manager".
 1. Enable `serlio.so`.
 1. The plugin should load and a new menu item `Serlio` should appear in Maya.